cysouw/diathesis/text/c09_adverbials.md

   Mein Buch verkauft sich gut.
 :::

 Besides modifying the verb [@next a], adjectival adverbials can also modify an argument, like an accusative object [@next b] or a nominative subject [@next c].
 Modification of other arguments does not seem to be possible.
-Strictly speaking, such modification of an argument is not properly 'adverbial' anymore but really adnominal.
-It is commonly called ~~depictive secondary predication~~, but I will simply use the term ~~depictive~~ here [see @himmelmann2005b for a survey].
-Depictives do not seem to play any role for diathesis and are only introduced here to delimit them from evaluatives (this section) and resultatives ([@sec:adverbial-resultative-predicates]).
+Strictly speaking, such modification of an argument is not properly "adverbial" anymore but really adnominal.
+It is commonly called "depictive secondary predication", but I will simply use the term ~~depictive~~ here [see @himmelmann2005b for a survey].
+Depictives do not seem to play any role in diathesis and are only introduced here to distinguish them from evaluatives (this section) and resultatives ([@sec:adverbial-resultative-predicates]).

 ::: ex
 b.
 Ich habe meine Hose schnell gekauft.